Driving In Greece – Driving Laws And Road Rules 2025

 In theory, this gives priority to the pedestrian, but in practice many drivers won’t stop and the car will go through first.
 If you are the pedestrian, it is probably best to wait patiently.

-Last but not least – jay walking is supposed to be illegal.
-Sometimes though, it’s the only way to cross a street.
+On a related note, jay walking is supposed to be illegal, but this is only in theory.
+Plus, sometimes, it’s the only way to cross a street as a pedestrian.
 Just be mindful of any cars or scooters.

 Road signs in Greece look different to signs you may have seen in other countries.
-One thing that will be different is that names might be in two languages – Greek and English.
+Very often, names are in two languages, Greek and English.

 A road sign in Greece